spatialsimulator/XitoSBML/README.md

 How to Compile
 ------------------
-If you are interested in building XitoSBML on your environment, here is an instruction on how to compile and run XitoSBML.
+To whom might be interested, here is an instruction on how to compile XitoSBML from source code.

 ### Dependencies
 XitoSBML requires the following third-party applications.